 Mr. Wu Ningkun, an acclaimed Chinese translator and an Anglo-American literary research expert, passed away at the age of 99 on August 10, 2019, in the United States.
-He is best known for his Chinese translation of The Great Gatsby, a 1925 novel by F. Scott Fitzgerald, and his memoir entitled A Single Tear, A Family’s Persecution, Love and Endurance in Communist China.
+He is best known for his Chinese translation of The Great Gatsby, a 1925 novel by F. Scott Fitzgerald, and his memoir about a shattered Chinese dream entitled A Single Tear, A Family’s Persecution, Love and Endurance in Communist China.

 Mr. Wu studied at the Foreign Languages Department of the National Southwestern Associated University in Kunming from 1939 to 1941.
 In 1943, he volunteered to serve as an interpreter for the Republic of China Armed Force during their bomber training in the U.S. In March 1948, he was admitted to the University of Chicago to pursue his doctorate degree in English and American literature.